Why Rumination Feels Impossible to Stop (and What Actually Helps)

 Now, you might think rumination is similar to procrastination since both involve inaction.
 But while procrastination is about delaying a task because it feels unpleasant, rumination traps you in a loop of draining thoughts that never lead to resolution.

-With anxiety, rumination magnifies worry and creates fear-based scenarios.
+With some anxiety disorders, rumination magnifies worry and creates fear-based scenarios.
 With depression, it intensifies self-criticism and keeps your focus on loss.
 Together, they create a cycle that clouds thinking, drains motivation, and makes even small actions feel unachievable.

 How to Tell You’re Stuck in a Rumination Spiral